NatthidaK/pytest/README.md

-# testing puthon on jenkins
+# testing python on jenkins